cylmat/docs/Project/Business.md

 - POC Proof of concept: realization of a certain method or idea in order to demonstrate its feasibility

 + Gantt chart: Illustrates a project schedule
++ North Star Framework: Model for managing products by identifying a single, crucial metric